A more AI-focused than sound-focused TWS packed with features

 Treble

-The lower treble — from around 2kHz through to 8kHz — is actually reasonably well handled, with enough energy for cymbal work and string attack to feel present without becoming harsh on most tracks.
-The problem is the upper treble, which rolls off steeply and early.
-“Tamacun” by Rodrigo y Gabriela loses much of its pick attack and high-string shimmer in the extension range.
-The EQ’s 7kHz top band can claw some air back, but it is a limited tool and cannot fully compensate for the physical driver roll-off above that frequency.
-If extended treble presence is important to you, the RecDot is not going to satisfy.
+The lower treble — from around 2kHz through to 10kHz — was actually very well handled, with enough energy for cymbal work and string attack to feel present without becoming harsh on most tracks.
+The problem for me was the upper treble, which rolls off steeply, but as with anything in the treble region, this will be very dependent on your own ears.
+But for me, “Tamacun” by Rodrigo y Gabriela loses some of its pick attack and high-string shimmer in the extension range.
+But normally there is very little music in that upper range, and you can use some EQ to give yourself some extra sparkle / air if you feel you need it.

-Soundstage width is reasonable for a closed TWS design with ANC — instruments sit in distinct positions and the image does not collapse entirely toward the centre.
-Imaging precision is adequate for casual listening and commuting, though it lacks the depth layering of more audiophile-focused TWS designs.
-With ANC engaged there is a slight narrowing of the stage compared to running in off mode, which is a standard ANC trade-off.
+Soundstage width is reasonable for a closed TWS design with ANC — instruments sit in distinct positions and the centre does not feel congested.
+It is not deep, and it is not precise enough to tell you where in a room the drummer is sitting, but for a commute TWS that is a reasonable trade-off.
+With ANC engaged there is a slight narrowing of the stage compared to running in off mode, which is standard.

 Comparisons